Real Estate Appraisals: A Primer

 Valuation Using the Income Approach

-Combining information from all applicable approaches, the appraiser is then ready to document an estimated market value for the property in question.
-The estimate of value at the bottom of the appraisal report is not always the final sales price even though it is likely the best indication of a property's valueThere are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-At the end of the day, an appraiser from CCM Appraisal Systems, LLC will help you get the most fair and balanced property value, so you can make profitable real estate decisions.
+Combining information from all approaches, the appraiser is then ready to state an estimated market value for the subject property.
+Note: While the appraised value is probably the most accurate indication of what a property is worth, it may not be the final sales price.
+Depending on the individual circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+At the end of the day, an appraiser from CCM Appraisal Systems, LLC will guarantee you get the most fair and balanced property value, so you can make the most informed real estate decisions.